SGrondin/bottleneck/README.md

 When adding a new job to a limiter, if the queue length reaches `highWater`, do not add the new job.
 This strategy totally ignores priority levels.

 #### Bottleneck.strategy.BLOCK
 When adding a new job to a limiter, if the queue length reaches `highWater`, the limiter falls into "blocked mode".
 All queued jobs are dropped and no new jobs will be accepted until the limiter unblocks.
-It will unblock after `penalty` milliseconds have passed without receiving a new job. `penalty` is equal to `15 * minTime` (or `5000` if `minTime` is `0`) by default and can be changed by calling `changePenalty()`.
+It will unblock after `penalty` milliseconds have passed without receiving a new job. `penalty` is equal to `15 * minTime` (or `5000` if `minTime` is `0`) by default.
 This strategy is ideal when bruteforce attacks are to be expected.
 This strategy totally ignores priority levels.

 ### Jobs lifecycle

 1. **Received**.
 You new job has been added to your limiter.
-Bottleneck needs to check whether it can be accepted into the queue, based on your `highWater` setting.
+Bottleneck needs to check whether if can be accepted into the queue.
 2. **Queued**.
 Bottleneck has accepted your job, but it can not tell at what exact timestamp it will run yet, because it is dependent on previous jobs.
 3. **Running**.
-Your job is not in the queue anymore, it will be executed after a delay computed according to your `minTime` setting.
+Your job is not in the queue anymore, it will be executed after a delay that was computed according to your `minTime` setting.
 4. **Executing**.
 Your job is executing its code.
 5. **Done**.
 Your job has completed.

+**Note:** By default, Bottleneck does not keep track of DONE jobs, to save memory.
+You can enable this feature by passing `trackDoneStatus: true` as an option when creating a limiter.

 #### counts()